 But ideally, you’ll also have followers tune in to your Facebook Live because you promoted it in advance, much like you would for a webinar or in-person event.
 Here are seven ideas for increasing your Facebook Live attendance.

 Facebook is the obvious place to start advertising your Facebook Live.
-When Infusionsoft by Keap promotes an upcoming live broadcast, we post about it in the days leading up to the broadcast, as well as the day of the event.
+When Keap promotes an upcoming live broadcast, we post about it in the days leading up to the broadcast, as well as the day of the event.
 Tell your followers on Twitter and Instagram about your Facebook Live, too.
 Don’t post too far in advance or people will forget to tune in (unless you collect email addresses, as explored in the next tip.)

 Treat your Facebook Live more like a webinar than a Facebook post by sending a series of reminder emails.
 Advertise your event in the weeks before your scheduled broadcast, asking contacts to “register” and sign up for event reminders.
-If you use marketing automation software like Infusionsoft by Keap, you can build a list of registrants and schedule emails to be sent in the days and hours before you go live.
+If you use marketing automation software like Keap, you can build a list of registrants and schedule emails to be sent in the days and hours before you go live.

 Of course, many people may be hesitant to sign up for an event that doesn’t require registration.
 For contacts not yet on your email list, consider adding an opt-in incentive, like a piece of content they’ll receive if they sign up.
 Check out The Small Business Guide to Capturing Leads for ideas of “lead magnets” that entice prospects to opt in and how you can use software to send the lead magnet automatically upon request.